Skip to main content

 Q: How would you rate the healthcare in Vancouver?

 A: It is a myth that there is free healthcare in Canada.
-Depending on your income, it may be free, but if you don’t have health benefits through work and you are not in a very low-income bracket, you have to pay a monthly fee that is very high.
+Depending on your income, it may be free, but if you don’t have health benefits through work and you are not in a very low-income bracket, you have to pay a very high monthly fee.
 It is also very, very hard to find a family doctor that is accepting patients.
 There are very long wait times for surgery, especially for non-essential surgeries.

 And finally…